alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Tier 2 environments should only be accessible from an Institutional network.

-Tier 1 and 0 environments should be accessibpe from the Internet.
+Tier 1 and 0 environments should be accessible from the Internet.

 ### Outbound network